-After specifying the details of the scenario, the analyst would then have to specify all the variables within the scenario so that they align with the scenario.
-The result is a very comprehensive picture of the scenario.
+After specifying the details of the scenario, the analyst would then have to specify all the variables, so that they align with the scenario.
+The result is a very comprehensive picture of the future (a discrete scenario).
 The analyst would know the full range of outcomes, given all the extremes, and would have an understanding of what the outcomes would be, given a specific set of variables defined by a specific real-life scenario.

 Layout, structure, and planning are all important for good sensitivity analysis in Excel.
 If a model is not well organized both the creator and users of the model will be confused and the analysis will be prone to error.

 The most important points to keep in mind for layout in Excel include:

 The direct method involves substituting different numbers into an assumption in a model.